Last Updated on January 7, 2022 by Yetty Akindele

 You should make a conscious effort to scrap out subscriptions you do not need or use.
 The money saved monthly could be put towards better use by way of automated investing as I mentioned in number 4.

-You could also look to calling up some of your service providers and negotiating lower monthly bills with them.
+You could also look to call up some of your service providers and negotiate lower monthly bills with them.
 You will be amazed to find that most of these companies have options that will fit your unique situation.